-If your South Jersey home or business is on a crawl space with a dirt floor, a properly installed vapor barrier can be the solution to a number of common moisture related problems.
+If your South Jersey home or business is on a crawl space with a dirt floor, a properly installed crawl space vapor barrier can be the solution to a number of common moisture related problems.
 You see, dirt or sand floors emit moisture or water vapors all year-round.
 This is especially the case if you have a high water table, which is true of most New Jersey areas.
 These vapors rise with normal air currents in you crawl space and eventually wind up clinging to your wood floor joists, sub-flooring and insulation.

 A crawl space vapor barrier is a layer of plastic installed over the dirt floor of a crawl space.
-A vapor barrier controls crawl space moisture levels by slowing or preventing the evaporation of ground moisture into the crawl space air.
+A crawl space vapor barrier controls crawl space moisture levels by slowing or preventing the evaporation of ground moisture into the crawl space air.

 Signs of Excessive Moisture in Your NJ Crawl Space